FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/t_st_LDAPSettings/t_st_define_LDAP_search_criteria_for_domain.md

 Once you are done, click **Save**.

 The **Alias Query** field is used to perform real user look-up by email address to filter (limit) the search.
 If the **Alias Query** filter is selected, the search is performed not only by email but by email OR the specified filter in the **Alias Query** field.
 The real user look-up also returns only PERSON entities and no other object classes.
-So, you do not have to add attribute (`objectClass=Person`) in the field because <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> inserts it in the filter.
+So, you do not have to add attribute (`objectClass=Person`) in the field because {{< SecureTransport/componentshortname  >}} inserts it in the filter.
 The value of the **Alias Query** field uses the search filter syntax described in *RFC 4515: Lightweight Directory Access Protocol (LDAP): String Representation of Search Filters (June 2006)*, (<http://www.rfc-editor.org/rfc/pdfrfc/rfc4515.txt.pdf>).

 The basic syntax of a search filter is: